lmrodriguezr/enveomics/Docs/recplot2.md

 median(enve.recplot2.seqdepth(rp)) # <- Median
 ```

-The functions above only use hits with identity above the identity cutoff for "in-group" (by default: 95% identity).
+The functions above only use hits with identity above the cutoff for "in-group" (by default: 95%).
 In order to estimate the sequencing depth with a different identity cutoff, modify the cutoff first:

 ```R